 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 According to research led by Brian D. Gastman, MD, women under the age of 50 who had a diagnosis of malignant melanoma during or soon after pregnancy were significantly more likely to have tumors spread to other organs and tissues, and were more likely to have the cancer come back after treatment.

-However, although melanoma is on the rise (particularly in this age group), Dr. Gastman says that very few pregnant women get melanoma.
+However, although melanoma is on the rise (particularly in this age group), Dr. Gastman says that very few pregnant people get melanoma.

 Still, if you’re pregnant or thinking of getting pregnant, you need to know the risk factors and watch for signs of melanoma.